SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/5.0.0/PythonInstall.md

        sudo apt-get install python3.6

-1. Upgrade pip and dependencies
+1. Upgrade pip and dependencies (be careful at this point that the version of pip you use here is the Python 3 version; you may need to type "pip3" instead of "pip")

        sudo pip install --upgrade pip setuptools wheel